aixnr/alpine-mediawiki/README.md

 1. I tried using MariaDB at first.
 I could not get the MediaWiki to talk to MariaDB instance after trying couple of times.
 Miraculously, I tried once with PostgreSQL and it worked without fiddling too much.
 2. Also, I am using `postgres:10-alpine` (official).
 It is extremely small at 39.5 MB for the Docker image.
 MariaDB (Debian) is at 396 MB.
 3. Please run the Nginx and PHP-FPM with daemonize turned off.
 Else, it won't work.
 This has something to do with the fact that `supervisord` is daemonizing them.
 4. BindFS is pretty cool.
 It makes debugging a lot less painful.
+It is kind of hacky, but it is a better alternative.
 5. I changed from downloading `*.tar.gz` to `git clone`.
 Fine grain control is always better.
 6. The VisualEditor extension isn't packaged by default.
 If you look into the `Dockerfiles/Dockerfile-mwiki`, you see there I `git clone` it.
 7. When specifying ENV, please don't include whitespace.
 For example, `PARSOID_USER=parsoid` instead of `PARSOID_USER = parsoid`.